KnugiHK/WhatsApp-Chat-Exporter/README.md

 #### Group Message
 ![Group Message](group.png)

+# Encrypted iPhone Backup
+To do

 # To do
 1. Convert ```\r\n``` to ```<br>```
 2. Reply in iPhone
 3. The CSS for metadata (e.g. {Message Deleted})
+4. Handle encrypted iPhone Backup

 # Copyright
 This is a MIT licensed project.